Cov-ComSec/Cov-ComSec.github.io/posts/2021_assembly_and_shellcoding/index.md

 ## Conclusion

 We hope you found this an interesting session, or at the very least that you learnt something.
 We will hopefully be looking at some reverse engineering next week.
-If you enjoyed these assembly challenges the definitely checkout the shellcode challenges on CTFd
+If you enjoyed these assembly challenges then definitely checkout the shellcode challenges on CTFd!